 How to Treat Eating Disorders

 Fortunately, it is possible to successfully treat eating disorders.
-Treatment requires an organized approach to manage symptoms, return to a healthy weight and maintain good mental and physical health.
-To accomplish this, there needs to be a strong support team that includes a mental health professional, registered dietician and supportive family members.
+Treatment requires an organized approach to manage symptoms, return to a healthy weight, and maintain good mental and physical health.
+To accomplish this, there needs to be a strong support team, including a mental health professional, registered dietician and supportive family members.

 Specifically, here is what you can expect from a treatment plan:

 - Group therapy.
-Group therapy involves meeting with a therapist and other people who have eating disorders.
+Group therapy involves meeting with a therapist and other people with eating disorders.
 Together, you can learn skills to help manage your symptoms and restore healthy nutrition.